 It can be seen from these examples that the final result of rewriting a RANGE node is a disjunction.
 The sequential interpreter performs the rewriting in a number of different steps in a similar fashion to IN node evaluation.
 The new rewrite rule bypasses this serialisation and produces the OR tree immediately on encountering a RANGE node.
-Thus x in [1 3..57]?
+Thus is transformed into x in [1 3..5 7]?